RHofsaess/my_orchestrator/README.md

 It is wrapping around the hep-benchmark-suite toolset and extends it by the possibility of running multiple benchmarks with different configurations.
 This is particularly useful for development purposes and less for the actual benchmarking later on.

+### Dependencies

 ## Concept

 ## Configuration

+## Setup and Dependencies
+For setting up the tool, current requirements are:
+- python > 3.6
+- `PyYAML` (for writing the hepscore configs)

+The setup itself has to be executed at first, simply by: `$ python3 main.py --install`.